TheMLGuy/IllumioCodingChallenge/README.md

 4. Improvements:
 I believe storing urls can be improved by using a trie data structure instead of a simple dictionary.
 The search of urls can be improved when a trie data structure is used.
 For example, if user queries https://www.google.com/users and https://www.google.com/mail.
 Instead of creating two separate entries in dictionary, this can be improved by using a trie.
 An additional feature could be setting a limit on the number of urls that can be remembered along with response data fields.
 Using a limit can ensure that the 'top n' number of results are remembered.
+I would have wanted to use pytest and execute a series of tests.
 5. I am greatful to you for receiving this challenge and am keenly looking forward to hearing from you.